 Jisc Insights Survey

-means the Digital Experience Insights survey run each year by Jisc; Jisc Online Surveys means the online surveys tool used for creating online surveys that is provided by Jisc and used by the Service
+Means the online surveys tool used for creating online surveys that is provided by Jisc and used by the Service.

 Modern Slavery Legislation

-has the meaning given to it in the GDPR and for the purposes of this Agreement includes Sensitive Personal Data; Personal Data Breach
+Has the meaning given to it in the GDPR and for the purposes of this Agreement includes Sensitive Personal Data.

 Sensitive Personal Data

-means the Digital Experience Insights service provided by Jisc that allows you to run a Jisc-developed tracker-style survey tool amongst a consenting group of your own students in order to track the students’ digital experience during their studies
+Means the Digital Experience Insights service provided by Jisc that allows you to run a Jisc-developed tracker-style survey tool amongst a consenting group of your own students and staff in order to track their digital experience during their studies.

 Third Party Request